energinet-open-incubator/innersource-collaboration/docs/guidelines/roles.md

 **During Meeting**

-* [ ] Note the first names of each meeting attendee in the **Attendees** section.
+* Note the first names of each meeting attendee in the **Attendees** section.
-* [ ] Record a short summary of each discussion in the **Key Points** section.
+* Record a short summary of each discussion in the **Key Points** section.
-* [ ] Record all assignments in the **Assignments** section.
+* Record all assignments in the **Assignments** section.

 **After Meeting**

-* [ ] Upload your notes to Github by committing them to the pull request.
-It could be useful to add a comment along the lines of "Minutes for working session DD-MM-YYYY added".
+* Upload your notes to Github by committing them to the pull request.
+It could be useful to add a comment along the lines of "Minutes for working session DD-MM-YYYY added" to the commit message.
-* [ ] Email the notes to everyone on the meeting invite.
+* Email the notes to everyone on the meeting invite.
   This email should include (in order):
   * Link to the agenda document where the notes are located.
   * Any access disclaimer where needed.
   * Copy/pasted notes from the agenda document.
 (If it's a formatted email you can just take the pretty rendered content from GitHub.)

-  * [ ] Allow some time for a bit of post-processing of the meeting notes.
+  * Allow some time for a bit of post-processing of the meeting notes.
 If anyone has something to add, they can commit it to the pull request, and related discussions can happen in the pull request.
-Within a reasonable time, finish processing/adding to the notes and merge the pull request, to upload it to the [meeting minutes folder](https://github.com/project-origin/origin-collaboration/tree/main/meeting-minutes).
+Within a reasonable time, finish processing/adding to the notes and merge the pull request, to upload it to the [working session meeting notes folder].

 ### Tips